ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ---
-title: Zustand
+title: Zustand Stores
 sidebar:
   order: 3
 ---

 **Zustand** is a state management library used as our solution to synchronizing states between the backend (TauRPC & RabbitMQ) and the frontend (Vue.js).
 Everything discussed in the following sections will be primarily focused on the frontend side.

-Currently, we are using this for [Mission](../implementation/mission-frontend) and [Telemetry](../implementation/telemetry-frontend).
+Currently, we are using this for [Map](../implementation/map-frontend), [Mission](../implementation/mission-frontend), and [Telemetry](../implementation/telemetry-frontend).
 Check out the respective pages for documentation on the state management for vehicle missions and vehicle telemetry.

 The following diagram provides an overview of how state management works on the frontend.